 SUBMISSION OF PRELIMINARY PROPOSALS: (Due July 6, 2018 11:59 PM EDT)

 The submission of preliminary proposals is a process to allow the members of TG4w to review the TGD for correctness.
 YOU MUST PRESENT YOUR PROPOSAL AT THE JULY MEETING TO THE MEMBERSHIP OF TG4w IF YOU INTEND TO SUBMIT A FINAL PROPOSAL IN SEPTEMBER.
 Your presentation may be in a preliminary version in Powerpoint or MS word format.
-For complete proposals, the preliminary version shall address all the items in the evaluation criteria in TGD.
+For complete proposals, the preliminary version shall address all the items in the evaluation criteria in the 802.15.4w Technical Guidance Document (TGD).
 Partial proposals are allowed at this stage, provided they identify which evaluation criteria are satisfied.
 WE STRONGLY ENCOURAGE TO UPLOAD THE PRESENTATIONS TO MENTOR ON OR BEFORE JULY 6, 2018 11:59 PM EDT.
-The purpose of setting the deadline prior to the July 802 Plenary is to share the contents of the proposals with the membership in advance.

 SUBMISSION OF FINAL PROPOSALS: (Due September 7, 2018 11:59 PM EDT)